Arasirwa/finance-tracker/README.md

-Here's a `README.md` for your finance tracking app:

----

 # Finance Tracker

 A simple finance tracking app built with React to manage expenditures.
 This project is focused on learning **props**, **state management**, and **basic React hooks**.